Luis Agudo told us: Early December 1972 Baden Powell and Marcia were on holiday in Paris, when the French Festival

 studio for it's time.
 I think it was built in a typical norman farm, this probably explains why Luis Agudo remembers a cold

+temperature.
 We thank Robert G. (Germany) for his translation and Max for his infos.